Table of Contents

 Remember; everyone's needs are different so what we have found the better between Magento 2 vs Shopify, may not be the best option for you.
 So please do your own research based on your businesses needs.

 For those who are still undecided, a final important note when considering Magento or Shopify.
-Both platforms offer a 14-day free trial period.
-It would do no harm whatsoever to take advantage of such an offer and test-drive each to see which fits your business model most appropriately.
+Only Shopify offers a 14-day free trial period.
+It would do no harm whatsoever to take advantage of such an offer and test-drive to see if it fits your business model most appropriately.
 Two weeks should be ample time for you to test-drive each platform in order to decide as to which suits your needs best.

 That’s all for now: